mbutlerw/patterns_1/README.md

 I want to raise an error if I input an unrecognised type
 ```

-Given that users will interact with the program via `irb`, your job is to implement the following features:
+Given that users will interact with the program via `irb`, your job is to implement the following features. **Implement them first in `/terrible`, then in `/great`, and compare the experiences of developing in each.**

 ```
 As a user